-Marie K. Shanahan is an associate professor of journalism at the University of Connecticut.
+Marie K. Shanahan is an associate professor at the University of Connecticut who also serves as head of the Department of Journalism.
 Her academic research and teaching focus on the intersection of journalism and digital communication technology.

-As a journalism instructor, Shanahan helps students gain proficiency in digital news production.
+As a journalism instructor, Prof. Shanahan helps students gain proficiency in the evolving areas of digital news production and consumption.
 Her courses provide a practical and theoretical foundation in interactive communications, multimedia reporting, online storytelling and data visualization.
 She has launched and directed two student-driven online publications: a weekly email newsletter called ‘Crash Course,’ and a podcast called ‘Behind the Stories.’

-Shanahan was selected as a Fulbright U.S. Scholar in 2020.
+In 2020, Prof. Shanahan was selected as a Fulbright U.S. Scholar.
 In January 2022, she will work with faculty and students at Leyte Normal University in Tacloban, Leyte, Philippines to study how local news organizations are combating – or contributing to – the online spread of inaccurate or deliberately deceptive information under the guise of news.

 Online Journalism, Introduction to Podcasting, Publication Practice: Newsletter, and Honors Thesis.